 [VIRTUAL] From Howl to Now: Book Bans in the U.S.

-During Banned Books Week, PEN America and Bay Area authors come together to discuss the alarming rise in book bans across the country.
-They share insights, observations, and methods to counter the suppression of books that address issues pertaining to race, gender, and sexuality.
-Ever timely, their conversation is a powerful call to action to stand up for the freedom to read.
+During Banned Books Week, PEN America and Bay Area authors came together to discuss the alarming rise in book bans across the country.
+They shared insights, observations, and methods to counter the suppression of books that address issues pertaining to race, gender, and sexuality.
+Ever timely, their conversation was a powerful call to action to stand up for the freedom to read.

 Moderated by Ipek Burnett with appearances by Marcus Ewert, Justin Hall, Dr. Jewell Parker Rhodes and Dashka Slater.

 Marcus Ewert is a writer, actor and director, living in San Francisco.
 His work has appeared in a number of anthologies and other publications including the 2004 Lambda Literary Award winning non-fiction anthology I Do/ I Don’t.
 His work has appeared in such literary journals as Shampoo, Suspect Thoughts, Star*line, and For Immediate Release.
 He was co-editor (with Mitchell Watkins) of Ruh Roh, an anthology of artists’ work that included pieces by Kathy Acker, Allen Ginsberg, Gregg Araki, Clive Barker, Sadie Benning, Dennis Cooper, Mike Diana, G.B.
 Jones, Paul McCarthy, Gus van Sant, and many others.
 His first book 10,000 Dresses, illustrated by Rex Ray, was published by Seven Stories Press in September 2008.
 10,000 Dresses was recognized by the American Library Association on the 2009 Rainbow Book List, as a Stonewall Children’s and Young Adult Literature Honorbook, and a 2008 Lambda Literary Award Finalist.